102-25 How many stocks should you own? A practical approach

 Portfolio Size

-If you are starting trading and your portfolio has, for example, $3000, it may be prudent to buy 1 or 2 stocks only as the trading costs can still be limited.
-If you buy $1000 of stock and typically pay $10 to buy and $10 to sell, you would typically need to make 2% on that trade simply to break even.
+If you are starting trading and your portfolio has, for example, $3000, buying 1 or 2 stocks may be prudent only as the trading costs can still be limited.
+If you buy $1000 of stock and typically pay $10 to buy and $10 to sell, you must make 2% on that trade to break even.
 If you buy one stock for $3000, that $20 trading fee will represent only a 0.6% increase required to break even.

-Effort Required to Manage your Stock Portfolio
+Effort Required to Manage Your Stock Portfolio

 The more stocks you have, the more effort is required to review them.
 If you have 2-4 stocks, you can easily review the News / Earnings reports and Sentiment Indicators.
 If you have 20 stocks, this could represent a significant amount of time.
 Having a job, a family, and a life outside trading could impair your ability to maintain a healthy work/life balance.